Why existing SMBs?

-According to the World Bank, World Trade Organization (WTO) and other global institutions, SMBs represent over 90 percent of all business entities.
+According to the World Bank, World Trade Organization (WTO), and other global institutions, SMBs represent over 90 percent of all business entities.
 Furthermore, they are responsible for the employment of two out of every three working people.

 In order to answer these challenging questions, as supported by our manifesto, we have conceived a marketing management standard.
-Its aim is to improve performance of SMB practitioners: Do, then learn.
+Its aim is to improve the performance of SMB practitioners: Do, then learn.
 Furthermore, it was conceived to share updated marketing know-how for business students whose path will often lead them to the SMB sector (Learn, then do).